 RSPCA NSW has 10 shelters that provide comfortable accommodation and the best possible care to surrendered, neglected, unwanted, sick or injured animals.
 Each year, tens of thousands of animals arrive at RSPCA shelters.
 The RSPCA works within NSW communities to educate the need for responsible pet ownership in the aim of increasing awareness and reducing the number of unwanted animals.

-The RSPCA Care Centres are shelter outreach facilities that includes an adoption centre and outpatient veterinary consult room.
-Their main aims are to rehome more animals in a welfare friendly environment and educate the community about responsible pet ownership.
+RSPCA Care Centres are shelter outreach facilities that includes an adoption centre and outpatient veterinary consult room.
+Their main aims are to rehome more animals in a welfare-friendly environment and educate the community about responsible pet ownership.

 Volunteer branches are the backbone of the RSPCA work in regional NSW.
 Each branch is run exclusively by volunteers and plays a vital role in foster care and finding permanent homes for animals, desexing programs, support, fundraising initiatives in their local community – and much, much more!